Saving Tips: Wedding Alcohol

 All you need to know to save a few pennies on the booze!

-Imagine all your guests socialising with one another after the ceremony – relaxing, enjoying themselves and laughing.
-What drinks are they sipping?
-Ales and bottled beers?
-Elegant flutes of vintage champagne?
-A Dark and Stormy or a Martini?
+Envisage all your guests together post-ceremony – relaxing, enjoying themselves and laughing.
+What’s their poison?
+Is it artisan ales, flutes of vintage champagne, a Dark and Stormy or a Martini?
 Or maybe they are slowly slurping down brandies and whiskies?
-Whatever the answer, all of these can cost quite a lot, especially if you are providing them for over one hundred people!
-Read our money saving tips to make sure your guests are happy.
-As well as your wallets!
+Whatever the answer, all of these can cost quite a lot, regardless of how many people are on your guestlist.
+As the UK’s #1 Wedding Planning App, we like to make sure you are fully informed and prepped for every aspect of your wedding from the dress to the booze!
+Start by reading our money saving tips to make sure your guests are happy (and tipsy).

-5) Why not whip up two bespoke cocktails named after each of you?
-It’s a good way to save lots of money but still ply your guests with spirits.
-Alternatively, you can always ask them to buy their own cocktails from the bar – they know how much you are spending to make sure they have fun and won’t mind contributing a little!
+5. Why not whip up two bespoke cocktails named after each of you?
+It’s a good way to save lots of money but still ply your guests with spirits and keep them in good spirits.
+Alternatively, you can always ask your guests to buy their own cocktails from the bar – increasingly couples are opting for this.
+In fact, we found in our Wedding Report with TWIA that only 21% of couples offered an open bar, so if you choose not to, you certainly wouldn’t be an anomaly.